Before Kyle finally turned his life around making 6-figures in dropshipping, there’s a huge list of his failures.

 Focus On More Important Things

 When I started dropshipping, my main focus was always on improving my marketing strategies.
 After the niche selection, products selection, and store creation, I spent most of my time A/B testing different marketing tactics, Facebook ad sets, and whatsoever.

 I have seen people worrying 90% of the time fulfilling orders themselves, focusing on landing pages, and spending hours solving suppliers’ issues.
 They pay so much less attention to marketing and ads.

-This is where platforms like Shopify and Sell The Trend helped me.
+This is where platforms like Sell The Trend helped me.
 90% of my workload is automated including order fulfillment, audience building, video ad creation, and product selection.